rowaldlab/PyNS/README.md

 ## Quick Start Guide With a Test Dataset

--	We provide a test dataset that can be used to reproduce selected published simulation results [DOI].
+-	We provide a test dataset that can be used to reproduce selected published simulation results (see associated preprint).
 The dataset can be found under `./src/pyns/test_dataset` and contains the following:
-	-	`lumbar-tSCS_cathode_T11-T12_anode_navel-sides_units_V_m_cropped.h5`: A cropped potential field of the pre-simulated volume conductor finite-element model representing the lumbar transcutaneous spinal cord stimulation (tSCS) paradigm shown in **Extended Data Fig. 5b**[DOI].
+	-	`lumbar-tSCS_cathode_T11-T12_anode_navel-sides_units_V_m_cropped.h5`: A cropped potential field of the pre-simulated volume conductor finite-element model representing the lumbar transcutaneous spinal cord stimulation (tSCS) paradigm shown in **Extended Data Fig. 5b**.
 	-	`RightSoleusAxons_diams_from_Schalow1992_cropped.npy`: Axon trajectories for axons projecting to the right soleus muscle in the whole-body model, cropped peripherally at a craniocaudal level that fits within the boundaries of the cropped potential field.

 -	Run simulations with the test dataset:
 	- The test dataset is used by default in the simulation scripts when no arguments are provided for `field_path` and `axons_path` so you do not need to set those.
-To be able to run a quick test, you can limit the axons to be simulated to those only containing S1_DR and S1_VR for dorsal right S1 segment axons and ventral right S1 segment axons respectuvely.
+To be able to run a quick test, you can limit the axons to be simulated to those only containing S1_DR and S1_VR for dorsal right S1 segment axons and ventral right S1 segment axons respectively.
 It is also recommended to always have passive end-nodes to avoid uninterpretable end-node activations.
 For this test run, all other configuration parameters should be fine with their default values.
 Please use the commands below in your terminal to run a titration example on the test dataset with the arguments described: (Please change -n parameters based on the number of processors available in your computer or remove `mpirun -n N` completely if parallel processing is not preferred)

 	To run titrations:
 	```